nickmorales/imagebreed_dockerfile/README.md

     docker-compose up -d
     ```

-- Note, it may take up to 10 minutes for the service to start up the first time, as it must rebuild to Node javascript dependencies.
+- Note, it may take up to 10 minutes for the service to start up the first time, as it must rebuild the Node javascript dependencies.

 - The Docker compose will fetch the container images from this [DockerHub](https://hub.docker.com/repository/docker/nmorales3142/nicksbreedbase).